 - Retail prices increased by 0.5% quarter-on-quarter after dipping to 0.3% previously, which is goods since this is “more consistent with the lower bound for the RBA’s inflation target.”

-- Overall, NAB concluded that its readings still “remains true to the narrative of an ongoing recovery in the non-mining sectors of the economy.”
+- Overall, NAB concluded that its readings still “remain true to the narrative of an ongoing recovery in the non-mining sectors of the economy.”

 - Moving on, the Australian Industry Group’s (AIG) performance of manufacturing index (PMI) recovered a bit to 51.8 in June after sliding for two consecutive months from a multi-year high of 58.1.